State / Territory Benefits - Florida

 - Certification by the U.S. Department of Veterans Affairs or any branch of the U.S. Armed Forces.

 - A Florida Department of Veterans' Affairs 100% Service-connected Disabled Veteran Identification Card (must have a statement of "total and permanent disability").

 Florida Fish and Wildlife Conservation Commission offers a Military Gold Sportsman's License and Reduced-Fee Annual License: The reduced-fee annual license ($20) offers the same privileges as the traditional Gold Sportsman's License ($100).
 The Military Gold Sportsman's License includes the Hunting, Saltwater Fishing and Freshwater Fishing licenses; and the Deer, Wildlife Management Area, Archery, Muzzle loading Gun, Crossbow, Turkey, Florida Waterfowl, Snook and Lobster permits.
 The license does not include tarpon tags, alligator trapping licenses, limited entry hunt permits, migratory bird permit or the federal duck stamp.
 The license is only available at tax collectors' offices.
 Applicants must show their military ID cards plus a Florida driver's license or orders showing they are stationed in Florida.

 Eligibility: Active duty, Armed Forces Reserve, National Guard, U.S. Coast Guard, U.S. Coast Guard Reserve, and retired military who are stationed in Florida or claim Florida as their primary residence.
 Hunter education requirements apply to military personnel.

-Discounts On Annual Entrance Passes For Veterans And Their Families: Florida's state parks offers special deals on Annual Entrance Passes to those who currently serve or have served in the United States military branches, Veterans with service related disabilities and surviving Spouses of members of the US military who have fallen in combat:
+Discounts On Annual Entrance Passes for Veterans and Their Families: Florida's state parks offer special deals on Annual Entrance Passes to those who currently serve or have served in the United States military branches, Veterans with service related disabilities and surviving Spouses of members of the US military who have fallen in combat:

 - 25% discount on Annual Entrance Passes for active duty and honorably discharged Veterans of the United States Armed Forces, National Guard or reserve units of the U.S. Armed Forces or National Guard.